 Action Description Encrypt Encrypt the affected email message.
 With Forcepoint DLP agents and Forcepoint Email Security, this option applies to all email directions.
 For cloud infrastructure deployments such as Microsoft Azure, this option applies only to outbound email.
 (Inbound and Internal email is permitted, and an alert is sent to the Forcepoint Email Security administrator.)
 Encrypt with profile key Removable media only.
 Encrypts sensitive data for users who will be on authorized, endpoint machines.
 Passwords are set by administrators and deployed via profiles.
 Decryption is automatic if the files are accessed on the endpoints.
 Encrypt with user password Windows removable media only.
 Encrypts sensitive data for users who will be decrypting files from other machines (those without the endpoint agent installed).
 Passwords are set by endpoint users.
 Files are decrypted using a special utility.
 Note that if the user has not yet configured a password when the first breach is detected, the system prompts the user for a password and then blocks the operation.
 The encryption action is not performed until subsequent transactions.
 This option is not supported on Mac or Linux endpoints.
 Removable media transactions are permitted on Mac and Linux when this option is selected.
 Confirm Display a confirmation message, such as the following when a security threat is detected: Forcepoint DLP Endpoint has detected that you're trying to copy sensitive data to a removable drive, which appears to be in violation of corporate policy.
 Do you want to continue?
 Users can continue if they enter a business reason for the operation, or they can cancel.
 If they cancel or wait too long, the default action is taken.
-To configure the default action, navigate to Settings > General > Endpoint and select Block or Permit on the General tab.
+To configure the default action, go to the Settings > General > Endpoint page and select Block or Permit on the General tab.
+Run remediation script Run a script that performs specific actions when an incident is detected.
+Remediation scripts can be run when network discovery, endpoint discovery, or DLP incidents are detected.
+See Remediation scripts , page 253.
+Add classification tag Add classification tags to files that trigger a discovery incident, following the guidelines established on the Settings > General > Services > Classification Tagging page.
+Endpoint discovery only.
+Requires a supported, third-party classification tagging system.